dtnaylor/mctls-www/www/documentation.md

 middleboxes and the server do not need to authenticate anyone.
 For simplicity, in the rest of this document we assume that the client authenticates everyone.

-Since the client sends partial context keys to each party encrypted under a symmetric key it shares with that party, *it is sufficient to show that each symmetric key the client establishes is really shared by the correct entity (see below).* (Even if the server does not authenticate anyone and sends partial context keys to an adversary, the server’s partial keys are useless without partial keys from the client as well.)
+Since the client sends partial context secrets to each party encrypted under a symmetric key it shares with that party, *it is sufficient to show that each symmetric key the client establishes is really shared by the correct entity (see below).* (Even if the server does not authenticate anyone and sends partial context secrets to an adversary, the server’s partial secrets are useless without secrets from the client as well.)

 #### Session Configuration